Colorado Strategic Wildfire Action Program

 Department of Corrections (DOC) State Wildland Inmate Fire Teams (SWIFT)

-COSWAP partners with DOC SWIFT crews to execute wildfire mitigation projects from 6–25 weeks.
-When working with a SWIFT crew, a grantee will be granted an award of crew time and DNR will pay for the mitigation work directly.
+COSWAP partners with DOC SWIFT crews to execute wildfire mitigation projects from 6–25 weeks in duration.
+When working with a SWIFT crew, a grantee will receive a crew time award and DNR will pay for the mitigation work directly.

 Geographic Scope: Within a three hour drive of Cañon City.